-1. INTRODUCTION
+1. Introduction

-As processors continue to improve their performance faster than I/O devices [Patterson et al. 1988], I/O will increasingly become the system bottleneck.
+As processors continue to improve their performance faster than I/O devices [Patterson88], I/O will increasingly become the system bottleneck.
 There is therefore an increased need to understand and compare the performance of I/O systems, hence the need for I/O-intensive benchmarks.
 The benefits of good benchmarks are well understood-when benchmarks are representative of users' applications, they channel vendor optimization and research efforts into improvements that benefit users.
-Good benchmarks assist users also in purchasing machines by allowing fair, relevant comparisons.
+Good benchmarks also assist users in purchasing machines by allowing fair, relevant comparisons.

-Recent efforts to standardize benchmarks, such as SPEC [Scott 1990] and Perfect Club [Berry et al. 1989], have increased our understanding of computing performance and helped create a fair playing field on which companies can compete.
-These standardization efforts have focused on CPU-intensive applications, however, and intentionally avoided I/O-intensive applications.
+Recent efforts to standardize benchmarks, such as SPEC [Scott90] and Perfect Club [Berry89], have increased our understanding of computing performance and helped create a fair playing field on which companies can compete.
+These standardization efforts have focused on CPU-intensive applications [Scott90], however, and intentionally avoided I/O intensive applications [Berry89].

-In this article, we develop criteria for ideal I/O benchmarks and show how current I/O benchmarks fall short of these.
-We describe a new approach to I/O benchmarks-a self-scaling benchmark, which dynamically adjusts its workload to the system being measured, and predicted performance, which estimates the performance for unmeasured workloads based on the performance from a small set of measured workloads.
+In this paper, we develop criteria for ideal I/O benchmarks and show how current I/O benchmarks fall short of these.
+We then describe a new approach to I/O benchmarks-a self-scaling benchmark, which dynamically adjusts its workload to the system being measured, and predicted performance, which estimates the performance for unmeasured workloads based on the performance from a small set of measured workloads.
 The self-scaling benchmark reports how performance varies with each of five workload parameters.
 This helps evaluators to understand systems and helps users to choose systems that perform well for their workload.
 Predicted performance allows performance evaluators to accurately estimate the performance one could expect on a workload different than the exact ones measured in standard benchmarks.

-2. THE IDEAL I/O BENCHMARK
+2. The Ideal I/O Benchmark

-In this article, an I/O benchmark measures the data I/O performance seen by an end user issuing reads and writes.
+In this paper, an I/O benchmark measures the data I/O performance seen by an end user issuing reads and writes.
 Specifically, we are not trying to measure the performance of file system commands, such as deleting files, making directories, or opening and closing files.
 This definition dictates that we issue user I/O requests, which in UNIX typically go through the file or buffer cache.